-We now discuss how, in future, we can further suppress the self-signal to make the CSMA/CN scheme quite practical.
-With a reasonable antenna separation of 1 feet, modern APs will have a self-signal of 65dB [7].
-Our experimentation shows that we gain 15dB from correlation, 20dB from digital interference cancellation.
-Also, antenna orientation gives us a gain of 10dB with 1 feet separation 10(b).
-Combining these, using only digital cancellation, we can offset a self-signal of 40dB.
-We believe the remaining 25dB can be handled using analog cancellation.
-There exist chipsets for analog cancellation that can cancel upto 30dB of self-interference [8, 9, 10].
-Antenna placement, as a function of the signal wavelength can further benefit CSMA/CN [11].
+We now discuss how, in the future, we can further suppress the self-signal to make the CSMA/CN scheme quite practical.
+With a reasonable antenna separation of 1 ft, modern APs will have a self-signal of 65 dB [8].
+Our experimentation shows that we gain 15 dB from correlation and 20 dB from digital interference cancellation.
+Also, antenna orientation gives us a gain of 10 dB with 1-ft separation; see Fig. 12(b).
+Combining these, using only digital cancellation, we can offset a self-signal of 40 dB.
+We believe the remaining 25 dB can be handled using analog cancellation.
+There exist chipsets for analog cancellation that can cancel up to 30 dB of self-interference [9]-[11].

-3.5 Signature Assignment
+E. Signature Assignment

 As discussed earlier, CSMA/CN needs O(n) different signatures, where n is the number of nodes in the network.
 A natural question is how "different" should the signatures be?
 If n signatures must be very different, the signature size has to be larger.
-Fortunately, as discussed in Section 3.1, there exists an inherent difference in the center frequency offsets for wireless radios (Figure 11 confirms a wide range of diversity).
+Fortunately, as discussed in Section III-A, there exists an inherent difference in the center frequency offsets for wireless radios (Fig. 13 confirms a wide range of diversity).
 When the transmitter is searching for the notification on its listening interface, it can account for its receiver's frequency offset.
-Even if some other node is transmitting a reasonably "similar" signature, the listening interface may not find a high correlation due to the differences in their frequency offsets and other hardware idiosyncrasies [12].
+Even if some other node is transmitting a reasonably "similar" signature, the listening interface may not find a high correlation due to the differences in their frequency offsets and other hardware idiosyncrasies [5].
 In other words, the frequency offset naturally creates some "dissimilarity" between the signatures, helping in keeping the signature short.